Menopause up close Part 2: The right skin care

 With menopause, completely new skin conditions often arise.
 Even previously easy-care skin types are now becoming stubborn.
 New wrinkles are often the least of the problems.
 We are talking about extreme dryness, itchy scalp or parchment skin.
 Sometimes the skin type seems to turn 180 degrees.
 But why?
 We'll clarify that here along with the question of what care menopausal skin actually needs.

-Menopause: new demands on skin care
+Menopause: New requirements for skin care

 This is how the skin changes during menopause